homeymusic/mami.codi.R/README.md

 behavioral results and the MaMi.CoDi theoretical predictions both show dissonance troughs centered on the JT dyads.

-MaMi.CoDi, though, predicts a local maximum consonance at a JT dyad in the center of each dissonance trough.
+MaMi.CoDi, though, predicts a local maximum consonance at the JT dyad (M3, M6 and P8) in the center of each dissonance trough.
 Secondary maximums occur at the Pythagorean third and grave major sixth.
 Those secondary peaks are also surrounded by dissonance troughs.
 Those secondary dissonance troughs pull the curve down forming the shapes we see for both the theoretical predictions and the behavioral results for M3 and M6.

 Do consonance peaks actually exist in the center of those dissonance troughs as MaMi.CoDi predicts?
 Why are those peaks missing from the